 If I had put my mind to it, I’m sure I could have found some distinguished and worthy historical personage to tour Hamburg “in the footsteps” of.

-Actually Schnabelewopski wasn’t even a real person, just a fictional character invented by the German author Heinrich Heine (1797-1856).
-The reason this fictional Schnabelewopski left his fictional home town of Schnabelewops was that his fictional parents wanted him to go to Leiden, in the Netherlands, to study theology.
+Actually Schabelewopski wasn’t even a real person, just a fictional character invented by the German author Heinrich Heine (1797-1856).
+The reason this fictional Schabelewopski left his fictional home town of Schabelewops was that his fictional parents wanted him to go to Leiden, in the Netherlands, to study theology.

 He said the women in Hamburg were not thin, but rather somewhat corpulent, “some of them adorably beautiful and often with a certain affluent sensuality which by no means displeased me.
 Although in matters of romantic love they are not notably enthusiastic, and although they have little knowledge of the great passions of the heart, this is not their fault, but the fault of the little god Amor, who sometimes spans the sharpest arrows of love in his bow but then out of wickedness or clumsiness shoots them much too low and instead of hitting the hearts of the Hamburg ladies only hits their stomachs.”
 (My translation.)

 Now, over two centuries later, Hamburg has more than 1.8 million inhabitants and two bicycle sharing systems, StadtRAD and NextBike.

 Since Schabelewopski lived (well, he didn’t, but never mind) several decades before the invention of the bicycle, it’s no wonder the women were rather corpulent in his day, at least the well-off ones.
 Today the ladies tend to stay in shape by cycling, jogging, swimming, rowing, playing volleyball and table tennis, going to the gym or at least going a bit easy on the Labskaus.

 I’m not at all sure Schabelewopski would approve of the way they look today.
 Ruebens wouldn’t, that’s for sure.